-DISCLAIMER: Everything I say is just my personal and very subjective opinion, and my focus is helping SMEs to maximise their scoring while ensuring that the proposal is aligned with their strategy.
+DISCLAIMER 1: Everything I say is just my personal and very subjective opinion, and my focus is helping SMEs to maximise their scoring while ensuring that the proposal is aligned with their strategy.
 My motivation is that I see many SMEs "decoupling" their proposals from their actual business goals and strategy.
 In those cases I feel that they are committing a potentially dangerous mistake.
-Firstly, they are investing valuable time in an artificial plan hoping they will be to handle this lack of sync, but in my experience, this MIGHT become a strong distraction at both the strategic and tactical level.
+Firstly, they are investing valuable time in an artificial plan hoping they will be able to handle this lack of sync, but in my experience, this MIGHT become a strong distraction at both the strategic and tactical level.
 Secondly, the worst consequences MIGHT happen if they actually obtain the grant, because then, they will be forced to invest even more resources AND TIME into building something that may distract them from pursuing their real goals.

-It might be convenient to read first these preliminary considerations.
+DISCLAIMER 2: As in this article I make use of different background concepts, it might be convenient to read first these preliminary considerations.

 THE EIC ACCELERATOR INTRODUCTION